pmary/data-structure-in-javascript/README.md

 # Why Study Data Structures and Abstract Data Types?

 When working on the problem-solving process, we need to stay focus on the big picture and avoid getting lost in the details.
 Abstractions are the perfect conceptual tool for that by allowing us to create models of the problem domain.
 A such model describe the data that our algorithms will manipulate.
 We called it a **data abstraction**.
-An **abstract data type**, sometimes abbreviated **ADT**, is a logical description of how we view the data and the operations that are allowed without regard to how they will be implemented.
+An **abstract data type**, or **ADT**, is a logical description of how we view the data and the allowed operations without regard to how they will be implemented.
+By providing this level of abstraction, we are creating an encapsulation around the data.
+By encapsulating the details of the implementation, we are hiding them from the user’s view.
+This is called **information hiding**.